darcyforster/academic-pages/_pages/teaching.md

 ---

 **Australian Catholic University:**
-* "The Origins of Sciences and Contemporary Challenges", 2026
+* "The Origins of Science and Contemporary Challenges", 2026
 * “Theories of Human Nature”, School of Philosophy, 2025

 **La Trobe University:**